 Currently, we are absorbing all fees associated with registering your phone numbers.
 While this might change in the future, we recommend that you register your business as soon as possible.

-How do I prevent my agents calling DNC numbers?
+How do I prevent my agents from calling DNC numbers?

 How do I check the health of my numbers?